Jake Burger Player Props: White Sox vs. Angels

-Jake Burger, with a slugging percentage of .200 in his past 10 games -- including one home run -- will be in action for the Chicago White Sox against the Los Angeles Angels, with Shohei Ohtani on the hill, June 27 at 9:38 PM ET.
+The Chicago White Sox, including Jake Burger (.184 on-base percentage in past 10 games, 87 points below season-long percentage), battle starter Jaime Barria and the Los Angeles Angels at Angel Stadium of Anaheim, Wednesday at 9:38 PM ET.

-In his last game he had a hitless performance (0-for-2) against the Angels.
+He had a one-hit showing in his last game (1-for-4) against the Angels.

 Jake Burger Game Info & Props vs. the Angels